 Xcel Energy is proposing to replace the 60-year-old Alamosa to Antonito 69-kilovolt (kV) transmission line in the San Luis Valley to increase electric reliability and reduce potential safety risks associated with aging poles and equipment.

 The 39-mile line is critical to providing reliable service to customers and cannot be taken out of service to be replaced.
 For that reason, we need to build a new power line in the area, either in a new corridor adjacent to the existing line or in a separate corridor near the current location.

-The existing 69 kV transmission line will be rebuilt to 115 kV design standards to increase the line’s capacity to serve more customers in the future.
+The existing 69 kV transmission line will be rebuilt.
 All structures and conductor wires will be removed and rebuilt with new fire-resistant steel structures, new conductors and new Optical Ground Wire (OPGW).
 The OPGW keeps our system smart by providing a communication channel to transport system performance data to aid in faster, more efficient response times if power is interrupted.
 The OPGW also aids as a grounding source for lightning during storms.

-Xcel Energy is committed to working with residents, landowners, officials, and other stakeholders to explain the need for the Project and to identify a route that minimizes impacts to the environment and communities and that aligns with engineering and safety standards.
-Residents and landowners are encouraged to provide feedback by submitting a comment form on or before February 4, 2022 for consideration during the routing study and local permitting process.
+Xcel Energy is committed to working with residents, landowners, officials, and other stakeholders to explain the need for the Project and to identify a route that minimizes impacts to the environment and communities while aligning with engineering and safety standards.
+Residents and landowners are encouraged to provide feedback by submitting a comment postmarked on or before March 24, 2022, for consideration during the routing study and local permitting process.
 You can also email us at email@example.com or calling toll-free 1-855-839-8865.

 Please take a few minutes to provide your comments or questions about the transmission project by filling out the public comment form.
 Thank you.